lumeland/lume.land/docs/core/processors.md

 ## Process assets

-For non-HTML pages (like CSS or JavaScript files), you can use the processors to compile CSS, minify JavaScript code or minify images.
+For non-HTML pages (like CSS or JavaScript files), you can use processors to compile CSS, minify JavaScript code or minify images.

 ```js